Welcome to Peter Scott's home page…

 A Start of a Song Collection

-Here is a start of what will eventually be a collection of songs, including It's Gravity with a Capital G (now with a new video), along with Dancing on the Brink of the World (also known as The River Song), and one version of a song we often produce as a birthday gift.
+Here is a start of what will eventually be a collection of songs, including It's Gravity with a Capital G (including a video) and E-lec-a-tri-ci-ty and-a Mag-a-ne-ti-sm m m m (also with a video), along with Dancing on the Brink of the World (also known as The River Song), and one version of a song we often produce as a birthday gift.

 Notes about making Turks Head knots

 In January, 2019 I wrote some notes about using a jig (or former) for making Turks Head knots.
-Those notes are here.
+Those notes, now slightly updated on November 10, 2019, are here.

 If you have comments or questions about anything on this website, feel free to write to me by clicking here.